brevzin/cpp_proposals/2585_fmt_container/fmt-container.md

 # Wording

 This is in terms of [@P2286R8].
-The wording here chooses to define `formatter<R, charT>` as inheriting from an exposition-only `$default-range-formatter$<format_kind<R>, R, charT>` rather than a bunch of specializations for each `format_kind<R>` case because this allows future extensions where uses can create more constrained specializations of `formatter` for enabled ranges much easier.
+The wording here chooses to define `formatter<R, charT>` as inheriting from an exposition-only `$range-default-formatter$<format_kind<R>, R, charT>` rather than a bunch of specializations for each `format_kind<R>` case because this allows future extensions where uses can create more constrained specializations of `formatter` for enabled ranges much easier.

 ## Trait and Regular Sequences